๐Ÿ”

 $30/mo

-Advanced rewrites, tone, plagiarism check, 2,000 AI prompts/month
+Advanced rewrites, tone, plagiarism, style guides, brand tones, usage analytics, 2,000 AI prompts/month

 Pro (annual)